ZLA Logo

 • LAX_S_TWR handles runways 25L/R on 120.95

-• After you land, remain on the tower frequency until specifically instructed to contact ground control.
+• After you land, exit the runway at the nearest feasible exit or where intructed, cross the hold short line, stop and remain on the tower frequency until specifically instructed to contact ground control.

 • This instruction is noted on the airport diagram!!